Reset button technique

-The reset button technique (based on the idea of status quo ante) is a plot device that interrupts continuity in works of fiction.
-Simply put, use of a reset button device returns all characters and situations to the status quo they held before a major change of some sort was introduced.
-It is typically used in the middle of a program to "negate" some portion of what came before.
-Often used in science fiction television series, animated series, soap operas, and comic books, the device allows elaborate and dramatic changes to characters and the fictional universe that might otherwise invalidate the premise of the show with respect to future episodes' or issues' continuity.
-Writers may, for example, use the technique to allow the audience to experience the death of the lead character, which traditionally would not be possible without effectively ending the work.
+The reset button technique (based on the idea of status quo ante) is a plot device for interrupting continuity in works of fiction.
+The reset button device is used to return all characters and situations to the status quo prior to some major change.
+It can be employed in the middle of a program to negate some portion of what came before.
+It is often used in science fiction television series, animated series, soap operas, and comic books.
+The reset button technique accommodates dramatic changes to characters and the fictional universe that might otherwise invalidate the show's premise with respect to future episodes or other plot details.
+For example, writers may use the device to improve the audience's experience of the lead character's death, which is usually impossible without effectively ending the work or significantly altering its course.